 - The mental and physical health of the parents

 - Demonstrated capacity and disposition of each parent to provide and consistent routine for the child(ren)

 - Evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect

-There are many ways in which time sharing can be arranged to accommodate a family’s needs.
-Parties can agree to base time sharing schedules upon the parents’ work schedules, child(ren)’s school schedules and activities, or simply do week on/week off.
-There are endless ways in which time sharing can be arranged, and we will help guide you when the time comes to arrange your time-sharing.
+There are many ways in which time-sharing can be arranged to accommodate a family’s needs.
+Parties can agree to base time-sharing schedules upon the parents’ work schedules, child(ren)’s school schedules, and activities, or simply do a week on/week off.
+There are endless ways in which time-sharing can be arranged, and we will help guide you when the time comes to arrange your time-sharing.

 Litigation, enforcement, and modification

-Sometimes it becomes necessary to enforce or modify an existing time sharing.
-We can litigate your time sharing issues no matter how complex your case.
-If the other parent is failing to comply with court ordered time sharing, we can enforce your Court order.
-Or, if your circumstances have changed and need to modify your time sharing, we can file to have your time sharing modified.
+Sometimes it becomes necessary to enforce or modify existing time-sharing.
+We can litigate your time-sharing issues no matter how complex your case is.
+If the other parent is failing to comply with court-ordered time-sharing, we can enforce your Court order.
+Or, if your circumstances have changed and need to modify your time-sharing, we can file to have your time-sharing modified.
 Whatever your situation, we will guide you through the proper legal procedures to enforce or modify your time sharing to accommodate any changing circumstances in your life.

 If you live in Brevard County and need help with a time-sharing matter, or are in need of legal counsel for another family law issue?
 If the answer is “Yes!”, then I stand ready to assist you.
 Call my Melbourne office at (321)728-2311 or contact me online to schedule a free initial consultation.
 I look forward to meeting you.